kodify/technicaltest/README.md

 On the file feature-two-columns.txt at the root of the project you will find the definition of the story.

-2) This blog is that simple that we forgot to include the ability do comment on the posts.
-We want to add the ability to create comments on the post page, and show the previous comments on that same post page.
-Every comment should be related to an author (the same way as the post is related to an author, we don't need anything more complicated).
+2) The blog is quite simple with just a couple of entities for post and author.
+We would like you to implement a simple rating system on the post page, and allow the ordering of the posts by rating or date on the posts list.
+(Choose the ordering algorithm that you desire, we will discuss it later) We don't need to know who did the rating, so the same user can vote as many times as he wants.

-In the file feature-comments.txt at the root of the project you will find the definition of the story.
+In the file feature-rating.txt at the root of the project you will find the definition of the story.

 Extra: If you need help creating the database schema, to create the empty database you can use: